 AMR is primarily driven by misuse and overuse of antimicrobials in multiple sectors including human health, animal health, aquaculture and horticulture.
-In many instances, the environment can act to transmit and amplify resistance, providing a medium to disseminate resistant microorganisms and create ideal conditions for transfer of genetic elements encoding for resistance.
+In many instances, the environment can transmit and amplify resistance, by providing a medium to disseminate resistant microorganisms and creating ideal conditions for transfer of genetic elements encoding for resistance.
 The likelihood of inappropriate use of antimicrobials is higher when the need for antimicrobials is increased in conditions mostly associated with higher disease burden and poor legislative oversight.
-Therefore, effective interventions should address at least one of the following three aspects: reducing the need for antimicrobials, improving the appropriateness of antimicrobial use and decreasing the transmission of resistance.
+Therefore, effective interventions should aim at reducing the need for antimicrobials, and/or limit resistance evolution and transmission, which include ensuring appropriate use of antimicrobials.

-AMR is complicated by several systemic factors, including the quality of health systems, robustness of agricultural production practices, environmental protection systems and investments in regulatory oversight.
+Extent of AMR mitigation depends on multiple systemic factors, including the quality of health systems, robustness of agricultural production practices, environmental protection systems and investments in regulatory oversight.
 Therefore, interventions can be AMR-specific or AMR-sensitive.
 AMR-specific interventions directly address the issue of AMR while AMR-sensitive ones aim to influence the drivers of AMR indirectly.
 An example of an AMR-sensitive intervention is to improving access to appropriate sanitation facilities in a low-resource setting.

-Adoption of a One Health approach is essential to develop effective interventions that cover clinical and veterinary medicine, agriculture, aquaculture, food production as well as waste management systems from both manufacturing and use where AMR can both develop and spread.
-As the introduction and use of new interventions are impacted by different economic, cultural, contextual, and behavioural determinants, the strategies to tackle these barriers need to be equally diverse and adaptable to use in all One Health settings.
-For example, efforts to improve appropriate use of antimicrobials in human healthcare, should ideally be complemented by regulations to restrict the use of antimicrobials important for human health in veterinary medicine or agriculture.
-In addition, a One Health approach is crucial when studying AMR in the food system.
+Adoption of a One Health approach is essential to develop effective interventions that cover clinical and veterinary medicine, agriculture, aquaculture, food production as well as waste management systems (both manufacturing and use, where AMR can both develop and spread).
+As the introduction and use of new interventions are impacted by different economic, cultural, contextual, social and behavioural determinants, the strategies to tackle these barriers need to be equally diverse and adaptable to use in all One Health settings.
+For example, efforts to improve appropriate use of antimicrobials in human healthcare, should ideally be complemented by regulations to restrict the use of antimicrobials important for human health in veterinary medicine or agriculture, including limiting environmental discharges.

+A One Health approach is crucial when studying AMR in the food system.
 AMR as well as antimicrobial residues can be passed on through the food chain if adequate measures are not introduced.
 At the country level, the food safety standards are usually established and enforced by departments specialised in health and/or nutrition.
-These may in many instances operate in isolation to the veterinary and agricultural departments overseeing the animal production process as well as environmental agencies or ministries controlling the antimicrobial emissions from farms or agricultural processing facilities.
+In many instances, these may operate in isolation to the veterinary and agricultural departments overseeing the animal production process as well as environmental agencies or ministries controlling the antimicrobial emissions from farms or agricultural processing facilities.
 Therefore, if there is no alignment between the different sectors, AMR as a food safety issue cannot be effectively dealt with.
 With this in mind, and as with many complex challenges, one targeted intervention to address AMR may have limited impact, and a more holistic approach that considers the relevance of other sectors and its possible collateral benefits/damages should be considered.